Chrystal Heather Ashton DM, FRCP was Emeritus Professor of Clinical Psychopharmacology at the University of Newcastle upon Tyne, England

 She has worked at the University of Newcastle upon Tyne as a researcher (Lecturer, Senior Lecturer, Reader, and Professor) and clinician since 1965, first in the Department of Pharmacology and latterly in the Department of Psychiatry.
 Her research has centered, and continues, on the effects of psychotropic drugs (nicotine, cannabis, benzodiazepines, antidepressants and others) on the brain and behavior in man.
 Her main clinical work was in running a benzodiazepine withdrawal clinic for 12 years from 1982-1994.

-At present, she is involved with the North East Council for Addictions (NECA) of which she is former Vice-Chairman of the Executive Committee on which she still serves.
-She continues to give advice on benzodiazepine problems to counselors and is a patron of the Bristol & District Tranquilliser Project.
+Prior to her death, she was involved with the North East Council for Addictions (NECA) of which she was former Vice-Chairman of the Executive Committee.
+She was a patron of the Bristol & District Tranquilliser Project.
 She was a generic expert in the UK benzodiazepine litigation in the 1980s and has been involved with the UK organization Victims of Tranquillisers (VOT).
 She has submitted evidence about benzodiazepines to the House of Commons Health Select Committee.

 Professor has published approximately 250 papers in professional journals, books, and chapters in books on psychotropic drugs of which over 50 concern benzodiazepines.
 She has given evidence to various Government committees on tobacco smoking, cannabis, and benzodiazepines and has given invited lectures on benzodiazepines in the UK, Australia, Sweden, Switzerland and other countries.